- Adaptive Leadership

 - Keep your cool during challenges

-There are many different problem-solving skills, but most can be broken into general steps.
-Here is a four-step method for business problem solving:
+There are many different problem-solving strategies, but most can be broken into general steps.
+Here is a six-step method for business problem solving:

 1) Identify the Details of the Problem: Gather enough information to accurately define the problem.
 This can include data on procedures being used, employee actions, relevant workplace rules, and so on.
 Write down the specific outcome that is needed, but don’t assume what the solution should be.